Happy0/ssb-chess/README.md

 ### Fields
 * Inviting - the ID of the player being invited.
 Note: this is omitted if 'challenge' is defined.
 * myColor - the colour of the inviting player (white or black.)
-* challenge [optional] - An invite code string encrypted with the user's public key.
+* challenge [optional] - An invite code string encrypted with the inviter's public key.
 A 'chess_invite_accept' message can be posted with the unencrypted version as a 'challengeResponse' field to accept the game invite.
-This allows someone to paste an invite code to a friend in another app.
+This allows someone to paste an invite code to a friend in another app, and the inviter's chess client to verify that the invite code is valid (by decrypting it with it's private key.).
 * branch [optional] - As a convenience to clients, a client can optionally provide a list of the latest name / picture / description messages for the 2 players.
 This is so that ssb-ooo can pull these messages if one of the players is outside one of the other's follow graph.
 The ssb-ooo-about provided convenience functions for grabbing these.

 ```javascript